MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/using-the-KernelFunction-decorator.md

 # [Java](#tab/Java)

 While in the chat loop, we'll configure the OpenAI connection to automatically call any functions that are registered with the kernel.
-To do this, we'll call `withToolCallBehavior` in the `InvocationContext` builder with `ToolCallBehavior.allowAllKernelFunctions(true)`, `true` meaning the function auto-invocation is on for all kernel functions.
+To do this, we'll build an `InvocationContext` with `ToolCallBehavior.allowAllKernelFunctions(true)`, `true` meaning the function auto-invocation is on for all kernel functions.

 :::code language="java" source="~/../semantic-kernel-samples-java/java/samples/sample-code/src/main/java/com/microsoft/semantickernel/samples/documentationexamples/CreatingFunctions.java" id="Conversation" highlight="11-14":::